Why Linear and Connected TV Are Better Together

 Including linear and Connected TV advertising.

-According to Nielsen, streaming now accounts for approximately 38.4% of total TV usage in the United States, with services like Netflix, Hulu, and Disney+ leading the charge.
-Despite this growth, linear TV’s presence remains strong, making up 51.3% of TV usage thanks to live events and sports.
+According to Nielsen, streaming now accounts for 38% of total TV usage in the US, led by services like Netflix, Hulu, and Disney+.
+Despite this growth, linear TV remains strong, making up 51% of TV usage thanks to live events and sports.

 Plus, while there are more cord-cutters than ever, most viewers continue to use linear.
 In fact, 70% of households use streaming services in combination with cable TV.
-If consumers can’t seem to choose one or the other, why should advertisers?
+And consumers’ top definition for TV according to data from MRI-Simmons is simply ‘anything I can watch on my TV set.’
+So if consumers aren't making a distinction between linear and CTV, why should advertisers?

-Linear TV remains one of the most prestigious marketing channels available, drawing large and engaged audiences, especially during live events.
+Linear TV remains one of the most prestigious marketing channels.
+It continues to draw large and engaged audiences, especially during live events.
 An analysis by WARC found that the most effective marketing campaigns use TV as the lead medium.
 And a study by Thinkbox found that linear’s signaling power causes people to perceive brands advertising on TV as more financially strong, high quality, and popular.

 There’s good reason for this.